Build a site

 12. In the Survey side panel, under Options, for Height, type 945.

-13. On the ribbon, click Save.
+13. On the ribbon, click Save layout.

-Add a feedback web map
+Add a web map

 1. In the Survey side panel, click Layout.